-Estimated useful lives
+Category Estimated useful lives

-3-5 years
+Electronic equipment 3-5 years

-Shorter of lease terms or estimated useful lives of the assets
+Leasehold improvement Shorter of lease terms or estimated useful lives of the assets

-5 years
+Furniture and fixtures 5 years

-3-5 years
+Motor vehicles 3-5 years

-5 years
+Software 5 years

 The majority of electronic equipment includes servers.
 The Group recognized the gain or loss on the disposal of property, equipment and software in the Consolidated Statements of Comprehensive Loss.